DataBiosphere/terra-cli/README.md

   running).

 Re-installing will overwrite any existing installation (i.e. all JARs and scripts will be overwritten), but will not modify the `$PATH`.
-So if you have added it to your `$PATH`, that step needs to be repeated after each install.
+If you have added the location of the Terra CLI to your `$PATH`, you will therefore need to add its location to your path again after each install.

 #### Requirements